Particular/docs.particular.net/nservicebus/sql-persistence/index.md

 Scripts will be created in the directory format of `[CurrentProjectDebugDir]\NServiceBus.Persistence.Sql\[SqlVarient]`.

-So for example for a project named `ClassLibrary` build in Debug mode the following directories will be created.
+For example for a project named `ClassLibrary` build in Debug mode the following directories will be created.

  * `ClassLibrary\bin\Debug\NServiceBus.Persistence.Sql\MsSqlServer`
  * `ClassLibrary\bin\Debug\NServiceBus.Persistence.Sql\MySql`